Inhalt des Dokuments

 In order to get a deeper understanding of Energy Engineering students are able to select modules out of the following core study areas: Energy Engineering and Components, Energy Systems, Electrical Engineering.
 The student can freely decide upon which energy topics to focus on: Energy Engineering II, Integration of Renewable Energy, Conversion Technologies for Renewable Energies, Energy for Buildings, Refrigeration and Air Conditioning, Photovoltaics, Energy Storage and Conversion, Components of Energy Conversion Systems.
 The program thereby aims to target issues most common in the MENA region, covering on the one hand fundamentals and on the other hand advanced application.

 III.
-Economics and Law Electives
+Economics, Law and Management Electives

 The study area of Economics and Law debates the challenges and obstacles while applying energy technologies.
 One of the biggest challenges is the integration of renewable energies without compromising a secure, stable and affordable energy supply.
 Respectfully the economic, ecological, political and social framework is issued in different electives.
 Energy Economics further deals with the complex structure of diverse energy markets, economic calculation, fundamentals of energy trade and market incentives.
 Economics and Law is a diverse still expanding set of electives aiming to provide students with different backgrounds with knowledge about the wide scope of business engineering in the energy sector.

 - Environmental Management

 - Project Energy Sector Coupling

 - Innovation Management

 - Energy Entrepreneurship for Developing Countries